MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_scan_request_v2.md

        also receives 802.11 Beacon frames sent on the channel.

+#### dot11_scan_type_auto

+The station can perform active or passive scans, or it can use a combination of both scan
+       types.

 #### dot11_scan_type_passive

 The station does not transmit an 802.11 Probe Request frame on each channel that it scans.
        Instead, it receives 802.11 Beacon or Probe Request frames sent on the channel.

-#### dot11_scan_type_auto

-The station can perform active or passive scans, or it can use a combination of both scan
-       types.

-#### - bRestrictedScan
+### -field bRestrictedScan

 If this member is <b>TRUE</b>, the 802.11 station performs a scan restricted to the channel and PHY
      configuration used to connect to a BSS network.